Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/solidify.rst

 Fill Rim
    Fills the gap between the inner and outer edges.
 Only Rim
-   Will not have an extruded surface parallel to the original but instead will only have the perpendicular rim.
+   Will not extrude surfaces parallel to the original one, but instead will only generate the perpendicular rim.

 .. note::

-   *Fill Rim* and *Only Rim* only make a difference on :term:`non-manifold` objects, since the "rims" are generated from the borders of the original geometry.
+   *Fill Rim* and *Only Rim* only make a difference on :term:`non-manifold` objects, since the rims are generated from the borders of the original geometry.

 Material Index Offset
-   Choose a different material to use for the new geometry;
+   Choose a different material to use for the new geometry.
-   this is applied as an offset from the original material of the face from which it was solidified.
+   This is applied as an offset from the original material of the face from which it was solidified.

    - A value of 0 means it will use the same material.
    - A value of 1 means it will use the material immediately below the original material.